Percy Chapman: University cricket

 That winter, The Cricketer magazine named Chapman as a young cricketer of the year.
 However, at the beginning of the 1922 season, his form was so poor that critics suggested leaving him out of the University Match.
 He had scored 300 runs from 14 innings, but retained his place partially on the strength of his fielding.
 After Cambridge batted very slowly on the first day, Chapman attacked the bowling on the second morning to score 102 not out.
 Cambridge won easily, concluding Chapman's cricket at the university, but his innings impressed critics to the extent that he was again selected for the Gentlemen v Players match at Lord's.
 There, he scored 160 and shared century partnerships with Arthur Carr and Frank Mann.
-Chapman earned praise for his aggression and his stroke-play on the off side.
+Chapman earned praise for his aggression and his stroke plays on the off side.
 The Times described it as "one of the great innings in the history of the game".
 Shortly after this, Sydney Pardon wrote in The Times: "In the cricket field the most interesting figure at the moment is, beyond all comparison, Mr. A. P. F. Chapman.
-A fortnight ago we were all lamenting his ill-success this season and wondering whether he would ever do justice to his great gifts and fulfil the hopes entertained of him in 1920.
+A fortnight ago we were all lamenting his ill success this season and wondering whether he would ever do justice to his great gifts and fulfill the hopes entertained of him in 1920.
 Most effectually he has put his critics to shame ... he is in such a position that if an England eleven had to meet Australia next week he would be picked at once with acclamation."
 Prior to this, only R. E. Foster had scored centuries in both the University Match and the Gentlemen v Players match in the same year.
-Chapman ended his season by scoring 805 runs and taking 19 wickets for Berkshire, and playing in festival games.
-He aggregated 607 runs at 33.72 in first-class matches for the season.
+Chapman ended his season by scoring 805 runs and taking 19 wickets for Berkshire, and playing in festival games.Lemmon, p.
+43. He aggregated 607 runs at 33.72 in first-class matches for the season.

 Chapman was popular at Cambridge and enjoyed his time there.
 He took part in a variety of social engagements and became involved in other sports.
 These included fives, tennis, rugby union, golf and football.
 He captained Pembroke College at rugby and was close to playing for the full university side.
 Chapman continued to play rugby for Berkshire Wanderers until he was nearly 30 years old.
 Also for Pembroke, he played as goalkeeper in the football team and might have played for the university at hockey had he taken the sport seriously.
 In later years, he also displayed proficiency at tennis, in which critics thought he could have reached a high standard if motivated to do so, and golf.